Explore the registry

 thv run

-- Tools list (line 8): The list of tools this MCP server provides
+- Tools list (line 11): The list of tools this MCP server provides

-- Configuration (line 16): Required and optional environment variables needed to run the server
+- Configuration (line 19): Required and optional environment variables needed to run the server

-Use a remote registry
+Use a custom registry

 By default, ToolHive uses a built-in registry of verified MCP servers.
-You can configure ToolHive to use a custom remote registry instead.
+You can configure ToolHive to use a custom registry instead.
 This is useful for organizations that want to maintain their own private registry of MCP servers.

 Set a remote registry URL